 Laced weed is another way to describe cannabis that has been altered with another substance.

-Despite what sensationalist headlines would have you believe, verifiable cases of laced cannabis are few and far between.
+Despite what sensationalist headlines would have you believe, verifiable cases of laced cannabis are exceedingly rare.

 If you’re reading this article in a post-smoking panic – take a deep breath.
 It is possible the anxiety and worry you’re experiencing is from the THC itself, not a contaminant.
 Now take another couple deep breaths and have a bite of a snack or a sip of drink.